 Beccles Duke Inn

-also traded as as: Duke of Cumberland, Duke's Headhistorical closure era: Victorian / Edwardian
+also traded as Duke of Cumberland, Duke's Head

 Many thanks to Peter Bardwell for making the connection between this pub and a previously unidentified old pub at this location.

-This building, now called Cumberland House, is shown but not named on this OS town plan of 1884.
+This building is now called Cumberland House.
 Even now, the building still retains its sign-hanger.

 George Smith, a vagrant, was charged with having stolen a sheet, the property of Sarah Warne, landlady of the Duke Inn, Beccles.
 After Smith had lodged at the Duke Inn for two nights Warne was visited by Super-Intendant Hastings who informed her that her lodger had sold a sheet which they believed belonged to her.
 Unfortunately for Smith person who bought the sheet was the local constable who thought something was wrong.
 He pleaded guilty and received one month's imprisonment with hard labour.Ipswich Journal, February 17th 1860**